About This Blog

 30th December 1896 the Execution of Jose Rizal

-One hundred and sixteen years ago today, José Rizal – the “George Washington of the Philippines” – was executed by the Spanish Army following a false conviction for rebellion, sedition and conspiracy.
-Rizal had devoted all of his brief adult life … Continue reading
+On this day in 1896, José Rizal – the “George Washington of the Philippines” – was executed by the Spanish Army following a false conviction for rebellion, sedition and conspiracy.
+Rizal had devoted all of his brief adult life to liberating … Continue reading

 New Year’s Eve